spacetelescope/jwst/docs/jwst/cube_build/arguments.rst

   ``cube_build``, it sets ``pipeline=2``.
 When running stand-alone or in :ref:`calwebb_spec3 <calwebb_spec3>` pipeline, the parameter ``pipeline=3`` is set for ``cube_build``.

-  - ``pipeline=2`` sets up the rules for making :ref:`calwebb_spec2 <calwebb_spec2>` pipeline type cubes.
-For NIRSpec data the default rules produce cubes with a single grating and filter and  with a linear wavelength dimension.
-For MIRI data the default rules produce a single IFU cube containing the two channels in the input data with a non-linear wavelength dimension.
-In both cases, the input filename  suffix ``cal`` is replaced with ``s3d``.

-  - ``pipeline=3`` setups up the results for making :ref:`calwebb_spec3 <calwebb_spec3>` pipeline type cubes.
-For NIRSpec data the default rules will produce a single IFU cube from the same grating and filter, while for MIRI data a single IFU cube is created for each channel and band.
-In both cases, the output IFU cube will contain the grating and filter name (NIRSpec) or channel and band (MIRI).

 ``channel [string]``
   This is a MIRI only option and the valid values are 1, 2, 3, 4, and ALL.
   If the ``channel`` argument is given, then only data corresponding to that channel will be used in